About us

 Our vision is to reduce the impact of MS on individuals and the community.

-Our mission is to perform high-quality, interdisciplinary, and consumer driven research on the causes, treatment and prevention of MS though an integrated pipeline of research.
+Our mission is to perform high-quality, interdisciplinary, and consumer driven research on the causes, treatment and prevention of MS through an integrated pipeline of research.
 Conducting high impact, translational research to improve health and benefit to society.

 Our focus